-Augmented Reality (AR) is a quickly developing technology, which combines the real and the digital world in ways that let users interact directly with certain types of software.
+Augmented Reality (AR) continues to be a quickly developing technology, combining the real and the digital in ways that let users interact directly with certain types of software.
 Due to its many benefits, some websites are beginning to integrate AR into their designs.
 If you fail to do so as well, you could be left behind.

 AR is a virtual experience that adds digital elements to the real world.
 This enables users to interact directly with those elements, such as in games like Pokémon GO.
 AR is often confused with Virtual Reality (VR), although there are quite a few differences.
 Namely, VR aims to immerse the user completely in a digital world, while AR simply overlays digital aspects onto the user’s real environment.

 AR can be used to create interactive experiences for users, and this includes on your website.
 For example, it can be incorporated into advertisements, or used as a part of your sales and marketing process (such as on product pages).

 When used strategically, AR can offer many benefits, since it: